turingschool/career-development-curriculum/module_one/developer_identity.md

 #### Complete Profile
 - Share your email address, personal website, location, headshot
 - Never block someone from connecting with you while you are job searching -- the more information the better

-### Stack Overflow
-Same rules:

-* Use the same photo
-* Tell your story
-* Include links to your Twitter, GitHub, LinkedIn
-* Location

 ### What's Coming Next
 In Module 3, we'll work on: